mohamedhasim02/mohamedhasim02/README.md

 ## About Me

-💻 I'm currently honing my skills in HTML, CSS, JavaScript, and various web development frameworks.
+💻 I'm currently honing my skills in HTML, CSS, JavaScript, and web development frameworks.

 📚 Learning is my constant companion; I'm always exploring new technologies and methodologies to improve my craft.